SamJ26/csharp-and-dotnet-lectures/lecture_02/lecture.md

 ### Partial methods

 - Declaration of the method is in another class than implementation
-- If there is no implementation, compiler removes the signature (declaration)
+- If there is no implementation, compiler removes the signature and all method calls
-- Allowed only in partial classes
+- Allowed **only in partial classes**

     ```csharp
     partial class A